NextronSystems/thor-manual/usage/other-topics.rst

 In Soft mode several checks and features that could risk system’s stability or could provoke an Antivirus or HIDS to intervene with the scanner are disabled.
-See chapter “12 Scan Modes” for a complete overview.
+See :doc:`chapter 6 Scan Modes <./scan-modes>` for a complete overview.

 Scoring System